A Cryptographic Test of Quantumness and Certifiable Randomness from a Single Quantum Device: Protocol description

 In each of the $N$ rounds of the protocol, the prover is first required to provide a value $y\in\mY$.
 For each $b\in\{0,1\}$, the verifier uses the trapdoor to compute $\hat{x}_b\leftarrow \Inv_\mF(t_k,b,y)$.
 (If the inversion procedure fails, the verifier requests another sample from the prover.)
 For convenience, introduce a set

 where for $b\in\{0,1\}$ the set $\dset_{k,b,x_b}$ is defined in 4.(a) of Definition~\ref{def:trapdoorclawfree}.
 The verifier then chooses a round type $G\in\{0,1\}$ according to a biased distribution: either a \emph{test round}, $G=0$, chosen with probability $\Pr(G=0)=q$, or a \emph{generation round}, $G=1$, chosen with the remaining probability $\Pr(G=1)=1-q$.
-The former type of round is less frequent, as the parameter $q$ will eventually be set to a very small value, that goes to $0$ with the number of rounds of the protocol.
+The former type of round is less frequent, as the parameter $q$ will eventually be set to a very small value, that goes to $0$ as the number of rounds of the protocol goes to infinity.
 The prover is not told the round type.

 Depending on the round type, the verifier chooses a challenge $C\in\{0,1\}$ that she sends to the prover.
 In the case of a test round the challenge is chosen uniformly at random; in the case of a generation round the challenge is always $C=1$.
 In case $C=0$ the prover is asked to return a pair $(u,d)\in \{0,1\}\times\{0,1\}^w$.
 The pair is called valid if $u=d\cdot(\inj(\hat{x}_0)\oplus \inj(\hat{x}_1))$ and $d\in\hat{\dset}_{y}$, where the function $\inj$ is as in 4.(b) of Definition~\ref{def:trapdoorclawfree}.
 If $d\in\hat{\dset}_y$, the verifier sets a decision bit $W=1$ if the answer is valid, and $W=0$ if not.
-If $d\notin \hat{\dset}_y$, the verifier sets the decision bit $W\in\{0,1\}$ uniformly at random.\footnote{This choice if made for technical reasons that have to do with the definition of the adaptive hardcore bit property; see Section~\ref{sec:soundness} and the proof of Proposition~\ref{prop:change-d} for details.} In case $C=1$, the prover should return a pair $(b,x)\in \{0,1\}\times\mX$.
+If $d\notin \hat{\dset}_y$, the verifier sets the decision bit $W\in\{0,1\}$ uniformly at random.\footnote{This choice is made for technical reasons that have to do with the definition of the adaptive hardcore bit property; see Section~\ref{sec:soundness} and the proof of Proposition~\ref{prop:change-d} for details.} In case $C=1$, the prover should return a pair $(b,x)\in \{0,1\}\times\mX$.
 The pair is called valid if CHK$_{\mathcal{F}}(k,b,x,y)=1$.
 The verifier sets a decision bit $W=1$ in case the pair is valid, and $W=0$ otherwise.
 The set of valid pairs on challenge $C=c\in\{0,1\}$ is denoted $V_{y,c}$.

 After each test round the verifier samples a fresh $(k,t_{k})\leftarrow \Gen_\mF(1^\lambda)$ and communicates the new public key $k$ to the prover.

 At the end of the protocol, the verifier computes the fraction of test rounds in which the decision bit has been set to $1$.
 If this fraction is smaller than $(1-\gamma)$, the verifier aborts.
 Otherwise, the verifier returns the concatenation of the bits $b$ obtained from the prover in generation rounds.
 (These bits are recorded in the verifier's output string $O_1\cdots O_N$, such that $O_i=0$ whenever the round is a test round.)